Wednesday, September 11, 2024

 After his time in the Pennsylvania House of Representatives, William was elected to Congress, and served in the Second through Fifth Congresses.
 He often butted heads with Alexander Hamilton.
 It was during this time that his moderate temperament helped to defuse some of the worst parts of the Whiskey Rebellion, or Whiskey Insurrection, which lasted from 1791 to 1794.
 The Whiskey Tax was a brainchild of Hamilton's, as he was trying to find a way to pay the war debt incurred during the Revolution, and he had the bright idea to place a tax on domestically produced alcohol.
 His logic, which was not unsound, was that it would basically be a luxury tax of sorts, and arguably the least objectionable tax the government could levy.
 The whiskey excise act became law in March 1791.

-What he didn't anticipate was the angry reaction the tax would receive from people living in Appalachia, particularly western Pennsylvania.
+What Hamilton didn't anticipate was the angry reaction the tax would receive from people living in Appalachia, particularly western Pennsylvania.
 They felt that the tax targeted them specifically, since many of the poorer farmers in the region would supplement their incomes through the products of their homemade stills; by turning their extra grain into whiskey, they could turn a profit since the whiskey was a lot easier to transport over the mountains.
 It didn't help that cash was often in short supply on the western side of the Appalachian Mountains, so whiskey would be used as a sort of informal substitute for cash when paying various debts.
 Even worse, the whiskey excise act specified that the tax had to be paid in cash, and they could not use whiskey to pay their whiskey tax, for some strange reason.

 There were other objections to the tax as well.
 For one thing, many of the farmers couldn't read, so they worried about being cheated by unscrupulous tax collectors.
 In Pennsylvania specifically, the western half of the commonwealth was generally much poorer than the eastern half, which meant that the tax would hit them a lot harder and take away a larger chunk of their income.
 More than a few small-time distillers suspected that Hamilton was genuinely out to get them, in the sense that the various dictates of the law would ruin them financially while supporting the interests of larger-scale operations.
 (Some historians think this may in fact have been the case.)